priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-DOC.md

       "closed": "(true/false) if the conversation is closed", "senderUserName": "userId who is initiating topic based chat", "status": "status of the conversation",
-      "groupId": "(Int) Group id of the respected group" },
+      "groupId": "(Int) Group id of the respected group"    // pass as "groupId"  in request body for topic based send message
+    },
     "imageUrl": "Group image Url",
     "createdAtTime": 1473933607470,